fritogotlayed/market-client/README.md

 # market-client
-Repo for code related to simple packet sniffing and local file scraping
+Repo for code related to simple packet sniffing and local file scraping.

+TODO: write the readme!